jeghers/playgen/README.md

 * Can be accessed programmatically with HTTP requests (including with 'curl')
 * Supports multiple playlists (e.g. for multiple program streams)
 * Randomizes song playback with advanced features
-    * Optimize randomization logic to insure maximum "fairness"
+    * Optimized randomization logic to insure maximum "fairness"
     * No song ever repeated until complete song list is gone through
     * Configurable deferral of duplicate song titles
     * Configurable deferral of duplicate song artists